MMazzini1/Leader-Election-Visualizer/README.md

 *docker-compose up --build*

 Next, navigate to http://localhost:8080/index and you will be presented with the following table on the web browser.
-The following sections offer a quick explanation of ZooKeeper service, Leader Election, and Service Discovery processes.
+The succeeding sections offer a quick explanation of **ZooKeeper** service, **Leader Election**, and **Service Discovery** processes.
 If you would prefer to interact with the cluster and see it in action, you can go straight to **How to see the Leader Election process in action section**.

   ![image](https://user-images.githubusercontent.com/25701657/183554630-ea8eac2c-c9fe-4c8d-87cb-6f7370bb5b76.png)